jthirkield/Data-Strcutres-Fall-2024/README.md

 Lecture/Discussion: What is Data?

-In Class SQL Session Review Simple and Aggregate Queries
+**Postgres** In Class SQL Session Review Simple and Aggregate Queries

 #### Assignment: